 1 12.
-During the 2017 legislative session Assembly Bill 422 transferred responsibility for the

-2 registration, licensing, and regulation of marijuana establishments from the State of Nevada Division of

-3 Public and Behavioral Health to the DoT.
-9
+During the 2017 legislative session Assembly Bill 422 transferred responsibility for the 2 registration, lie censing, and regulation of marijuana establishments from the State of Nevada Division of 3 Public and Bel havioral Health to the DoT.
 4 13.
-On February 27, 2018, the DoT adopted regulations governing the issuance, suspension,

-5 or revocation of retail recreational marijuana licenses in LCB File No. R092-17, which were codified in

-6 NAC 453D (the "Regulations").

-7 14.
-The Regulations for licensing were to be "directly and demonstrably related to the
+On February 27, 2018, the DoT adopted regulations governing the issuance, suspension, 5 6 7 NAC 453D (th of retail recreational marijuana licenses in LCB File No. R092-17, which were codified in the "Regulations").
+8 14.
+The Regulations for licensing were to be "directly and demonstrably related to the 9 operation of a marijuana establishment."

-8

-9 operation of a marijuana establishment."
 NRS 453D.200(1)(b).
-The phrase "directly and demonstrably

-10 related to the operation of a marijuana establishment" is subject to more than one interpretation.

-11

-12

-13

-14

-15

-16

-17

-18

-19

-20

-21

-22 9 Those provisions (a portion of which became NRS 453D.205) are consistent with BQ2:

-23 1.
-When conducting a background check pursuant to subsection 6 of NRS 453D.200 , the Department may

-24 require each prospective owner, officer and board member of a marijuana establishment license applicant to submit a complete set of fingerprints and written permission authorizing the Department to forward the fingerprints to the

-25 Central Repository for Nevada Records of Criminal History for submission to the Federal Bureau of Investigation for its report.

-26 2.
-When determining the criminal history of a person pursuant to paragraph (c) of subsection 1 of NRS 453D.300 , a marijuana establishment may require the person to submit to the Department a complete set of

-27 fingerprints and written permission authorizing the Department to forward the fingerprints to the Central Repository for Nevada Records of Criminal History for submission to the Federal Bureau of Investigation for its

-28 report.
+The phrase "directly and demonstrably 10 related to the c operation of a marijuana establishment" is subject to more than one interpretation.
+11 12 13 14 15 16 17 18 Use the e marijuana establishments governing documents to determine who has approval rights and signatory 19 y for purposes of signing ownership transfers, applications and any other appropriate legal or regulatory 20 changin vas Task Force dissent on the recommendation.
+The concern with this recommendation was that by g the requirements on fingerprinting and background checks, the state would have less knowledge of when 21 creating er, officer, and board member commits an offense not allowed under current marijuana law, potentially a less safe environment in the state.
+22 at 2515-2516. maniform (a martian of which became NRS (52D 205) are consistent with BO2.
+23 When conducting a background check pursuant to subsection 6 of NRS 453D.200 , the Department may 24 require each prospective owner, officer and board member of a marijuana establishment license applicant to submit lete set of fingerprints and written permission authorizing the Department to forward the fingerprints to the 25 Central for its re Repository for Nevada Records of Criminal History for submission to the Federal Bureau of Investigation eport.
+26 453D.30 When determining the criminal history of a person pursuant to paragraph (c) of subsection 1 of NRS 00 , a marijuana establishment may require the person to submit to the Department a complete set of 27 Reposite report. ints and written permission authorizing the Department to forward the fingerprints to the Central ory for Nevada Records of Criminal History for submission to the Federal Bureau of Investigation for its 28